BSc (Hons)

 Course Highlights

-The lecturing team have a breadth of aircraft maintenance experience with a number coming from civil and military aviation as well as those from Higher Education.
+Our academics are highly experienced in aircraft maintenance, with many coming from civil and military aviation as well as from higher education.

 State-of-the-Art Facilities